 In season four, Hank stumbles on some evidence that connects Gus Fring to the meth trade.
 However, no one else believe him, so he investigates on his own.

 It is usually in the earlier seasons but Giles and her other friends often do not believe the hunches Buffy gets about upcoming evil events and who is responsible for them.
-The most notorious example may have been when she told her friend that her new college roommate Kathy was not human and held up a bag of her clipped toenails as proof.
-They actually trapped her in a net, tied her to a chair, and tried to warn Kathy.
+The most notorious example may have been in "Living Conditions", when she told her friend that her new college roommate Kathy was not human and held up a bag of her clipped toenails as proof.
+They actually trapped her in a net, tied her to a chair, and tried to warn Cathy.
 Turned out she was a demon from another dimension.
 Although it's later revealed Cathy was slowly stealing Buffy's soul, which was causing her to act in a very bizarre manner.
 The end of the episode even indicates that Buffy just can't stand having roommates.

 When Buffy first became the Slayer, she tried to tell her parents, who responded by putting her in a mental institution.
 She eventually stopped talking about it, and got to go home.
 Or did she?